Presidential elections in Singapore

-Presidential elections in Singapore, in which the President of Singapore is directly elected by popular vote, were introduced through amendments to the Constitution of Singapore in 1991.
+Presidential elections in Singapore, in which the president of Singapore is directly elected by a popular vote, were introduced after a constitutional amendment made in 1991.
 Potential candidates for office must meet stringent qualifications set out in the Constitution.
-Certificates of eligibility are issued by the Presidential Elections Committee (PEC).
+Certificates of Eligibility are issued by the Presidential Elections Committee (PEC).
 In particular, the PEC must assess that they are persons of integrity, good character and reputation; and if they have not previously held certain key government appointments or were the chief executives of profitable companies with shareholders' equity of an average of S$500 million for the most recent three years in that office, they must demonstrate to the PEC that they held a position of comparable seniority and responsibility in the public or private sector that has given them experience and ability in administering and managing financial affairs.

-The general strictness of the qualifications has resulted in three out of the five presidential elections being walkovers, as presidents S. R. Nathan and Halimah Yacob were the sole candidates to receive a certificate of eligibility from the PEC in their respective years in the 1999, 2005 and 2017 elections.
+The general strictness of the qualifications has resulted in three out of the six presidential elections being walkovers, as presidents S. R. Nathan and Halimah Yacob were the sole candidates to receive a Certificate of Eligibility from the PEC in the 1999, 2005 and 2017 presidential elections.
 The stringent criteria, the transparency of the PEC's decision-making process and the practice of political parties endorsing candidates have drawn criticism.

-Since the constitutional amendments made in 2016, a presidential election will be reserved for a community in Singapore if no one from that community has been president for any of the five most recent terms of office of the president.
-The communities are the Chinese community, the Malay community, and the Indian or other minority communities.
+Another constitutional amendment was made in 2016, that allows for a presidential election to be reserved for an ethnic community in Singapore if no one from that community had been president for the previous five presidential terms.
+The ethnic communities in Singapore are categorised into: the Chinese community; the Malay community; and the Indian or other minority communities.
 Candidates are required to satisfy the usual qualification criteria.
-The 2017 election was the first reserved election, and was reserved for the Malay community.
+The 2017 presidential election was the first reserved election, and was reserved for the Malay community.

-The office of President falls vacant upon the expiry of the incumbent's six-year term or if the President is for some reason unable to complete his or her term; for example, due to death, resignation or removal from office for misconduct or mental or physical infirmity.
+The office of President falls vacant upon the expiry of the incumbent's six-year term or if the President is for some reason unable to complete his or her term; for example, due to death (Yusof Ishak and Benjamin Sheares), resignation (Devan Nair) or removal from office for misconduct or mental or physical infirmity, which has yet to happen.
 If the office of President becomes vacant before the incumbent's term expires, a poll for an election must be held within six months.
 In other cases, an election can take place any time from three months before the expiry of the incumbent's term of office.